jsafrane/scratch/csi-inline-volumes.md

 * Define API and high level design for in-line CSI volumes in Pod

 ## Motivation
+Currently, CSI can be used only though PersistentVolume object.
 All other persistent volume sources support in-line volumes in Pods, CSI should be no exception.
-It will be useful when
+It will be useful when we move away from in-tree drive
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3NDk0NzAwMyw2NTU3NzE4MTMsLTUxNj
+eyJoaXN0b3J5IjpbLTIwODI2MzkzMzIsNjU1NzcxODEzLC01MT
-cwNjY1MF19
+Y3MDY2NTBdfQ==
 -->